anastang/mindflux/README.md

 # **MindFlux**

 A modern twist on the classic Simon Says game.
-Watch the sequence of arrows, then repeat them using your keyboard (or by clicking the arrow buttons).
+Watch the sequence of arrows, then repeat them using hand gestures.
 Built with **React**, **TypeScript**, **Chart.js** for analytics, and integrated with a **Python-based Mediapipe script** for gesture recognition and basic emotion tracking.

 ---